 How to Fix Logitech Wireless Mouse Not Working

-Furthermore, you have a desktop computer and you usually connect your mouse using one of the USB ports at the front of the PC case, then, try plugging it into a port at the backside of the PC.
-If you’re using a laptop, test all of the USB ports on both sides of the laptop.
+Try plugging its USB receiver into a different USB port.
+If you have a desktop computer and connect your mouse using one of the USB ports at the front of the PC case, try plugging it into a port at the backside of the PC.
+If you're using a laptop, test all of the USB ports on both sides of the laptop.

 Table of Contents: